A Thru-hiker's Review of The Hot Springs Trail

 In Buck-30’s journal, he mentions a GPS app numerous times.
 This is not something that is available to the public or for sale.
 It was a file that we had created together.
 The version that will be available to the public is still being developed.
 Buck-30 was aware going into his hike that at times his line would be inaccurate once he zoomed-in on it, out in the field.
 By the time you get yours, it will be ground-truthed terminus to terminus and the paper maps will then be re-verified to match it and republished.

 GPS APP - PUBLIC SURVEY

-“I kinda hope no one ever GPSs the whole trail though.
+A few months after his hike, Buck-30 followed up with me regarding his initial GPS file request and said,“I kinda hope no one ever GPSs the whole trail though.
 Having all this information is great but not having a ground truthed GPS track will keep it on the adventurous and exciting side.
 Everyone just wants a Guthook app these days, don't give in!”

 Speak your truth in the comments below now or forev…(oh wait, my battery just died!)

 If you learn anything from this post, let it be that no matter how many hot spring areas a trail visits, that number should never be associated with its level of difficulty or ease.

 Buck-30 & Steady on The Hot Springs Trail - 2017